 Task-Based Language Teaching (TBLT) has emerged as a prominent approach in foreign language instruction, emphasizing language acquisition through meaningful tasks (Ellis, Skehan, Shintani & Lambert, 2019; Long, 2015).
-Empirical evidence suggests that TBLT outperforms traditional approaches in fostering language acquisition, enhancing learner engagement, and receiving positive teacher evaluations (Bryfonski & McKay, 2019).
+Empirical evidence suggests that TBLT outperforms traditional approaches tions (Bryfonski & McKay, 2019).
 A growing number of countries worldwide have introduced mandatory English as a Foreign Language (EFL) instruction into primary school curricula, making TBLT increasingly relevant in these contexts.
-While theoretical foundations and methodological aspects of TBLT have been widely explored, there remains a notable lack of empirical research on task design practices, specifically in primary school settings.
-This gap particularly affects our understanding of the task design process of teachers.
-This study addresses this research gap by investigating how primary school EFL teachers design tasks within the TBLT framework, with a specific focus on the integration of a web-based design tool.
-It aims to elucidate the cognitive processes and procedural steps employed by teachers during task design, providing a deeper understanding of their practices and the theoretical aspects they prioritise.
-Research Question: What specific steps and cognitive processes do primary school EFL teachers engage in when designing language teaching tasks?
+While theoretical foundations and methodological aspects of TBLT have been sign practices, specifically widely explored, there remains a notable lack of empirical research in primary school settings.
+This gap particula e task design process of teachers.
+This study add mary school EFL teachers cus on the integration of a web-based design tool.
+It aims to elucidate the ocesses and procedural steps employed by teachers during task design, providing a deeper understanding of their practices and the theoretical aspects they prioritise. in when designing language teaching tasks?
 The study involved 11 in-service and 24 pre-service primary school teachers who participated in think-aloud sessions during task design.
-Data collection included audio and screen recordings, which were analysed using Atlas.ti.
-An adapted coding scheme (Johnson, 2003) was employed, and intercoder agreement was established to ensure reliability.
-Findings reveal task design as a multi-layered cyclical process, highlighting the cognitive processes and design steps teachers follow.
-For instance, they create roles, groups, and prompts, consider pre- and post-task activities, and brainstorm innovative ideas.
-This research contributes to the field of early language learning by providing evidence-based insights into task design practices that can inform further research and enhance teacher education.
+Data collection included 2003) was employed, and intercoder agreement was established to ensure reliability.
+Findings reveal task follow.
+For instance, they create roles, groups, and prompts, consider pre- and post-task activities, and evidence-based insights into task design practices that can inform further research and enhance teacher